What You Need To Know About The 401(a) Retirement Plan

 The 401(a) Retirement Plan is a multiple employer, defined contribution, money purchase pension plan and is also a church plan.
 This means that your benefits are defined by the amount contributed to your accounts in the Retirement Plan during your Y career, plus the interest credited to these accounts.
 On this page, you will learn about your eligibility to participate in the Retirement Plan and how contributions to the Plan work.
 You can also read our Summary Plan Description Booklet for more information.

-Eligibility
+Eligibility and Vesting

 Plan Contributions